-Every child deserves the best education he can get, but this doesn’t necessarily entail sending your child to school.
+Every child deserves the best Education Village he can get, but this doesn’t necessarily entail sending your child to school.
 Many more families are starting to consider homeschooling.
 Homeschooling allows parents to educate their children in the best way possible, and do so right from home.
 Read the advice below for some helpful tips on homeschooling.

 When you have a variety of ages in your homeschool environment, you can use older students to teach the younger ones.
 This is especially true of reading, where those who read well can read to the younger kids, pointing out words they may not be able to read on their own yet.